harsha14324-KA/smart_sucide_detection/README.md

-**Ai-Based student mental health and academic monitoring system** **Project Overview**
+# Ai-Based student mental health and academic monitoring system

+## Project Overview
 This project is developed for a Hackathon to design an AI-powered Campus Intelligence System that helps institutions identify student risks early and manage campus resources efficiently.
 The system uses predictive analytics, behavioral monitoring, and real-time data integration to detect students who may be facing academic stress or other challenges.
 It also helps optimize hostel and campus facility utilization.

-**Problem Statement**
+## Problem Statement
-Many educational institutions face challenges such as:
+1.Many educational institutions face challenges such as:
-Increasing student dropout rates due to academic stress and social isolation.
+2.Increasing student dropout rates due to academic stress and social isolation.
-Difficulty in identifying early warning signs of student distress.
+3.Difficulty in identifying early warning signs of student distress.
-Inefficient management of hostel rooms and campus facilities.
+4.Inefficient management of hostel rooms and campus facilities.
-Lack of integration between different institutional systems.
+5.Lack of integration between different institutional systems.
-This project aims to solve these issues using Artificial Intelligence and Data Analytics.
+6.This project aims to solve these issues using Artificial Intelligence and Data Analytics.

-**Objectives**
+## Objectives
 1.Identify students who are at risk of academic dropout or mental stress.
 2.Provide early alerts and recommendations for timely intervention.
 3.Monitor academic, behavioral, and social indicators.